Hints and Tips

 Day pass:

-• What: A full day of fun on one pre-selected day up one or two mountains!
+• What: A full day of fun on one pre-selected day up one mountain.

 • Why: A day pass is great for those looking to try out Cardrona or Treble Cone, or here for a short time.
 You can purchase a day pass any day or time within the season, if there are still passes remaining, but popular days will sell out.